Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUALITATIVE FINDINGS

-\textbf{Aesthetic fatigue.} Six participants reported that AI’s technical polish had paradoxically produced monotony.
+\textbf{Aesthetic fatigue and loss of texture.} Six participants reported that AI’s technical polish had paradoxically produced monotony.
 While in 2023 many admired its rapid improvements, by 2025 some felt uneasy with its ``too perfect’’ qualities.
 As P13 explained: \begin{quote} ``Although today’s AI drawings are no longer obviously AI, if you look closely you can still tell.
-There are no traces of handcraft—too perfect in a way that feels unsettling.’’ - P13, (2025). \end{quote} P9 echoed this sense of saturation: \textit{``Everywhere I look—platforms, forums, galleries—it’s flooded with AI works.
-After a while, they all start to look the same’’ (2025).} Such reflections suggest that under the flood of highly homogeneous AI imagery, painters were not only concerned about their own creative work being displaced but also began to question the aesthetic limitations and cultural implications of AI output.
+There are no traces of handcraft—too perfect in a way that feels unsettling.’’ - P13, (2025). \end{quote} Several others echoed this sentiment, describing AI-generated imagery as visually impressive but emotionally hollow.
+The same precision that once symbolized progress now evoked fatigue, prompting a renewed longing for imperfection and human touch.

+P9 echoed this sense of saturation: \textit{``Everywhere I look—platforms, forums, galleries—it’s flooded with AI works.
+After a while, they all start to look the same’’ (2025).} Such reflections indicate that under the flood of highly similar and mass-produced AI imagery, painters were no longer only worried about displacement but also began to question the cultural depth and diversity of AI outputs.

-\textbf{Identity and value reconstruction.} Most strikingly, participants began to renegotiate their professional identities.
-Some drew sharper boundaries between human and AI contributions, insisting on hand-drawing as a statement of authenticity.
+\textbf{Reclaiming identity and authorship.} Most strikingly, participants began to renegotiate their professional identities.
+Some emphasized human-made work as an ethical and aesthetic stance, drawing clearer boundaries between human and algorithmic contributions.
 Two explicitly stated they would limit AI to early ideation or reference stages to avoid ``AI-ization’’ of their work.
 Others sought hybrid workflows that preserved a sense of authorship.
 P14 described his strategy in detail: \begin{quote} ``My work has four steps: hand-drawn sketch, AI coloring, manual correction, and fine-tuning.
 This way I can still guarantee the quality of the drawing throughout the process, and my work feels meaningful.’’ - P14, (2025). \end{quote} P6 offered a more symbolic view: \textit{``Even if I use AI halfway, I always leave some parts purely mine—like the character’s face.
-That’s where I feel my identity still lives’’ (2025).} These narratives illustrate that acceptance in 2025 was no longer about efficiency or novelty, but about preserving authorship and redefining value in the age of AI.
+That’s where I feel my identity still lives’’ (2025).} These accounts reveal a transition from passive adaptation to active negotiation, in which digital painters redefined creative control and reasserted personal meaning within hybrid workflows.
+Rather than rejecting AI outright, they sought to integrate it selectively to maintain a sense of integrity and self-expression.